fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12a.md

 Create the index.js file and write _console.log('Hello, World')_ inside it.
 No need for containers yet.

-Next let's skip installing node altogether.
-Since docker images are found in Docker Hub we can use this [https://hub.docker.com/_/node](https://hub.docker.com/_/node).
-That image has node already installed, and we only need to pick a version.
+Next let's skip installing Node altogether.
+Since docker images are found in Docker Hub we can use this [https://hub.docker.com/_/Node](https://hub.docker.com/_/Node).
+That image has Node already installed, and we only need to pick a version.

 By the way, the _container run_ accepts _--name_ flag that we can use to give a name for the container.